kaiko-ai/eva/docs/datasets/patch_camelyon.md

 ## Download and preprocessing
 The dataset class `PatchCamelyon` supports downloading the data during runtime by setting the init argument `download=True`.

+> [!NOTE]
-*Note that in the provided `PatchCamelyon`-config files the download argument is set to `false`.
-To enable automatic download you will need to open the config and set `download: true`.*
+> In the provided `PatchCamelyon`-config files the download argument is set to `false`.
+To enable automatic download you will need to open the config and set `download: true`.

 Labels are provided by source files, splits are given by file names.